MatchdayGuide

 Real Betis Official Hospitality

 Premium hospitality at Estadio de La Cartuja including VIP boxes with full Spanish catering, air-conditioned lounges, and prime seating.
-The Players VIP experience offers a double-height lounge in the players' tunnel area spanning over 225 square metres.
+The Player´s club offers a double-height lounge in the players' tunnel area spanning over 225 square metres.
 The VIP Terrace provides over 1,000 square metres with a direct view of the pitch.

 Official authorized ticket agent for Real Betis, offering ticket and hospitality packages with hotel accommodation in Seville.
 A strong option for international visitors who want tickets and logistics handled together.
 Now part of Seat Unique but continues to operate as a separate brand.

-- The Players VIP experience in the tunnel area is one of the most sought-after premium experiences in La Liga
+• The Player´s club in the tunnel area is one of the most sought-after premium experiences in La Liga

 Secondary market platforms with availability when official channels sell out.
 For high-demand Real Betis fixtures like the Seville Derby and matches against Real Madrid or Barcelona, these are often the most practical option for international visitors.

-Ticket resale platforms operate independently of Real Betis Balompie and Matchday Guide.
-Clubs reserve the right to refuse entry for unauthorized tickets.
-All purchases are at your own risk.
-We recommend choosing vendors with buyer protection and checking ratings on Trustpilot.
+Ticket resale platforms operate independently of Real Betis and Matchday Guide.
+Clubs reserve the right to refuse entry for unauthorized tickets, so any resale purchase is at your own risk.

 LiveFootballTickets.com